ionic-team/stencil/docs/adr/0006-organizing-utility-functions.md

 ## Context

-Helper/utility methods are a common artifact of a large application, and we need a wy to organize them to be reusable across the sub-modules we develop per [ADR-5](./0005-repo-structure.md)
+Helper/utility methods are a common artifact of a large application, and we need a way to organize them to be reusable across the sub-modules we develop per [ADR-5](./0005-repo-structure.md)

 ## Options
 1. Place helper methods within the directory that they will be commonly consumed.